Riminder/hrflow-connectors/CONTRIBUTING.md

 - Use only the package dependecies which you can find on the [pyproject.toml](https://github.com/Riminder/hrflow-connectors/blob/master/pyproject.toml) file and their dependencies and evidently you are free to use any python builtin module if needed.

-- Always reformat your scripts with `black`
+- Always reformat your scripts with `black`, the uncompromised Python code formatter.

-- Make sure that you test every function function and action you create, there is a tests folder in the repo make sure you assign your test to the correct subfolder or file.
+- Make sure that you test every function and action you create, there is a [tests](https://github.com/Riminder/hrflow-connectors/tree/master/tests) folder in the repo make sure you assign your test to the correct subfolder or file.

 - Install `Coverage Gutters` in vscode to display test coverage information.